 (A) This rule and its supplemental rules describe the requirements for authorized access to, use, disclosure, and safeguarding of information contained in a person's case record.

-(B) A reference guide for this rule and its supplemental rules are contained in the JFS 01709, "Confidentiality of Information Reference Guide" (11/2011).
+(B) A reference guide for this rule and its supplemental rules are contained in the JFS 01709, "Confidentiality of Information Reference Guide" ( effective or revised effective date as identified in rule 5101:12-1-99 of the Administrative Code.)

-(C) The following terms and definitions apply to this rule and its supplemental rules:
+(C) The following definitions apply to this rule and its supplemental rules:

 (1) "Agent of a court" means a person authorized to act for and under the direction of a court with the authority to issue an order for the support and maintenance of child, or to serve as the initiating court in an action to seek a child support order.